 Please ask for the following person via reception

-A setting or single subject issue: The Head of (relevant) Department
+A setting or single subject issue: The Subject Leader (relevant) Department

-A day to day issue: Katie Ford (House Support Officer)
+A day to day issue: Head of (relevant) Year:

-An exclusion or an issue with a Category A student: Rachel Jacobs
+An exclusion or a serious behaviour issue: Rachel Jacobs

 A safeguarding concern or safety issue in school: Nick O’Brien